Alan7996/15418-project/README.md

 The final poster presentation slides can be found [here](project_poster.pdf).

+The source code contains solution to another course.
+Please email us if you need access.

 # Schedule
 Our most up to date schedule for the project is shown below: